CumulusNetworks/docs/content/cumulus-linux-513/Whats-New/_index.md

 Review the following considerations before you upgrade to Cumulus Linux 5.13.

-## Package Upgrade Requirements
+### Upgrade Requirements

-You can package upgrade a switch to Cumulus Linux 5.13 from:
+You can use {{<link url="Upgrading-Cumulus-Linux/#image-upgrade" text="optimized image upgrade">}} to upgrade the switch to Cumulus Linux 5.13 from Cumulus Linux 5.11.1 and later.

+You can use {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.13, from the following releases:
 - Cumulus Linux 5.12.1
 - Cumulus Linux 5.12.0
 - Cumulus Linux 5.11.1
 - Cumulus Linux 5.11.0
 - Cumulus Linux 5.9.2 (<span class="a-tooltip">[LTS](## "Long-Term Support")</span>) on any Spectrum 1, Spectrum-2, and Spectrum-3 switch; You **cannot** package upgrade from Cumulus Linux 5.9.2 (LTS) on a Spectrum-4 or later switch.

+To upgrade to Cumulus Linux 5.13 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#image-upgrade" text="ONIE">}}.

 ### Linux Configuration Files Overwritten